DonaldET/DemoDev/docs/README.md

 #### Java Requirement

 Most of *DemoDev* is built using Java 8, but Java 9 introduced the REPL (Run-Execute-Print-Loop); an interactive Java runtime environment.
 Many of us are still tied to Java 8 for business reasons, but would like to experiment with the REPL.
-This site, https://github.com/javaterminal/tryjshell, offers a browser-accessible version of the REPL.
-They provide a hosted version at https://tryjshell.org/.
+This site, called [https://github.com/javaterminal/tryjshell](https://github.com/javaterminal/tryjshell "tryjshell"), offers a browser-accessible version of the Java REPL.
+They also provide a hosted version at [https://tryjshell.org/](https://tryjshell.org/).

 #### Java and Python Coding Practice, Data Management Free Resources